Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: Introduction

 \begin{corollary} A positive proportion of elliptic curves satisfy {\em BSD}. \end{corollary}

-Our previous results on the average size of the 2-Selmer group were obtained through counting integral binary quartic forms, up to $\GL_2(\Z)$-equicalence, having bounded invariants.
-The connection with elliptic curves is that the process of 2-descent has a classical interpretation in terms of rational binary quartic forms; this connection was indeed behind the beautiful computations of Birch and Swinnerton-Dyer in~\cite{BSD}.
+Our previous results on the average size of the 2-Selmer group were obtained through counting integral binary quartic forms, up to $\GL_2(\Z)$-equivalence, having bounded invariants.
+The connection with elliptic curves is that the process of 2-descent has a classical interpretation in terms of rational binary quartic forms; indeed, this connection was behind the beautiful computations of Birch and Swinnerton-Dyer in~\cite{BSD}.
 The process of 2-descent through the use of binary quartic forms, as in Cremona's remarkable {\tt mwrank} program, remains the fastest method in general for computing ranks of elliptic curves.

-In order to prove an analogous upper bound for the average size of 3-Selmer groups, we apply our counting techniques in~\cite{BS}, appropriately modified, to the space $V_\Z$ of {\bf integral ternary cubic forms}.
-The group $\SL_3(\Z)$ naturally acts on $V_\Z$, and the ring of polynomial invariants for this action turns out to have two independent generators, traditionally denoted $I$ and $J$, having degrees 4 and 6 respectively.
+In order to prove an analogous result for the average size of 3-Selmer groups, we apply our counting techniques in~\cite{BS}, appropriately modified, to the space $V_\Z$ of {\bf integral ternary cubic forms}.
+The group $\SL_3(\Z)$ acts naturally on $V_\Z$, and the ring of polynomial invariants over $\C$ for this action turns out to have two independent generators, having degrees 4 and 6, which we denote by $I$ and $J$ respectively.

 These invariants may be constructed as follows.
 For a ternary cubic form $f$, let $\H(f)$ denote the {\it Hessian} of $f$, i.e., the determinant of the $3\times 3$ matrix of second order partial derivatives of $f$: